American Funds 2015 Target Date Retirement Fund®

 - Investment expenses paid annually: $7.10 for a $1,000 balance

 - Ticker symbol: AABTX

 *The investment adviser is currently waiving its management fee of 0.10%.
-After December 31, 2014, the adviser may modify or terminate the waiver, but only with fund board approval.
-In addition, the investment adviser has in the past reimbursed certain expenses for all share classes.
-Net expense ratios reflect the waiver and reimbursements, without which they would be higher.
+After December 31, 2015, the adviser may modify or terminate the waiver, but only with fund board approval.
+Net expense ratios reflect the waiver, without which the expenses would have been higher.
 The expense ratios are as of each fund’s prospectus and include the weighted average expenses of the underlying funds.
 Please see the fund’s most recent prospectus for details.